Log in to continue an existing application

 Can I get pre-approved for a boat loan?

-- Lenders require that a customers identify a particular boat before giving final approval due to the loan-to-value element, but you may be able to obtain pre-approval in some cases based on your financials and credit analysis.
+Lenders require that a borrower identifies a particular boat before giving final approval due to the loan-to-value element, but you may be able to obtain pre-approval in some cases based on your financials and credit analysis.

-How long is my loan approval good for?
+How long is my boat loan approval good for?